dotnet/winforms/docs/building.md

 ## Localization

-If you need to create a new or updated an existing localization string, follow these steps:
+If you need to add a new localization string or update an existing one, follow these steps:

 - Modify `Resource\SR.resx` file adding or updating necessary strings in the project that contains the said strings.
 (It is often faster/easier to open SR.resx in an XML editor).
 - Regenerate the localization files by rebuilding the solution/project from Visual Studio, or by executing `.\build.cmd` command.
 You can also build just the modified project by running  `dotnet build` from the project's root.